first Cleopatra movie was made in

 development in 2022.

 Kulo-Luna could be a prequel with Treasure

 Island as the sequel.
 The John Storm

 franchise is a series of

 ocean awareness adventures, featuring the incredible solar

-powered trimaran: Elizabeth
+and hydrogen powered AI trimaran: Elizabeth